Have questions about the 2019-2020 FAFSA?

 - Three credits of Social Studies (World History, American History, Government/Economics)

-- Four credits of Math (Algebra, Geometry, Algebra 2, and a math or math-related course in the senior year)
+- Four credits of Math (Algebra, Geometry, Algebra 2 or Technical Math, and a math or math-related course in the senior year)

-- Three credits of Science (Biology, Chemistry or Physics, and one additional science credit)
+- Three credits of Science (Biology and two more science credits)

 - Physical Education (.5 Health credit, .5 PE credit)